data-cleaning/dcmodifydb/README.md

 [![R-CMD-check](https://github.com/data-cleaning/dcmodifydb/workflows/R-CMD-check/badge.svg)](https://github.com/data-cleaning/dcmodifydb/actions)
 <!-- badges: end -->

-The goal of dcmodifydb is to …
+The goal of dcmodifydb is to apply modification rules specified with `dcmodify` on a database table, allowing for documented, reproducable data cleaning adjustments in a database.

 ## Installation